 The curves in Figure 9-16 are based on data from tests on specimens with unfilled holes, however spot checks have shown that they can be applied to loaded holes.
 The data was derived from specimens where the edge distance of the holes was 4d.
-From the general shape of the curves it may be assumed that they are applicable at lower edge distances, say to 2d.
+From the general shape of the curves it can be assumed that they are applicable at lower edge distances, say to 2d.

 Hole Bearing Failure